risa2000/hmdq/README.md

 ![hmdq](docs/images/hmdq_128.png) ![hmdv](docs/images/hmdv_128.png)

 # HMDQ Tools
-HMDQ Tools is a set of two command line tools for some VR headsets and other hardware introspection with support for both OpenVR and Oculus runtimes:
+HMDQ Tools is a set of two command line tools for VR headsets and other hardware introspection with support for both OpenVR and Oculus runtimes.
+The tools are also used to collect the data for and build the [HMD Geometry Database](https://risa2000.github.io/hmdgdb/).

 ## `hmdq`
 is a main tool, which connects to a VR subsystem and collects all available data about the connected devices (_tracked devices_ in OpenVR world, headsets, trackers and controllers in Oculus world).